firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-57-july-2018/2018-07-24-the-story-of-a-young-woman.md

 teaser: "This is a story of love.
 The young woman’s love for her people.
 Her love for her ancestors."
 author-bio: |
   Ose Utomi has done a lot of different things for a little bit of time, but writing is his constant.
 When he's not indulging his restlessness by traveling about, he's being an amateur kickboxer or doing karaoke—with or without a backing track.
-proofread: false
+proofread: true
 ---

 There’s a story we first began to tell long ago, before the time of your Greatmamas, and their Greatmamas before them, before the Queens of the Kudu, before the Asundrance.
 A story of gain and sacrifice.
 A story of words that give life and whispers that kill.
 A story that will hollow out your heart and fill it, tear your spirit at the seams and mend it whole.
 The only story you’ll ever need to hear.

-Gather ‘round, for this is a story of unlikely beginnings.
+Gather ’round, for this is a story of unlikely beginnings.
 About a babe born of the Osankpho, Obas of Talking Mountain and smallest tribe of Arobhi.
 She was born stuttering in a barren diamond quarry, feeble as failing light, but with eyes like smoldering coals.
 She was fated to die that same night, and yet she disobeyed death and grew and grew and grew.

 This is a story of fear.
 Even as a child she knew that she wasn’t like the other Osankpho.
 She was dragon-marked, claimed by the gods of fire in a tribe sworn to the gods of the earth.
 There was fire in her belly and flames leapt from her mouth when she laughed.
 Love came only from her father.
 He protected her from the barbed tongues of her schoolmates, from the men who hurled stones and the women sly with poisons.
 When she cried he held her, and when she stuttered he was patient, and when he fell ill and died in her 15th year, she was alone with just a belly full of flame.

-Gather ‘round, for this is a story of power.
+Gather ’round, for this is a story of power.
 She learned that she was not cursed, but in fact blessed, and she embraced her blessing.
 The fire in her belly straightened her spine, gleamed behind her eyes.
 It lined her tongue, scorched the stutter from her lips, kissed her words and carried them like smoke to fill whoever she spoke to.
 As she grew, her words earned her reverence.
 On the day of her womanhood, the Osankpho who had so hated her chose her to be Speaker of Talking Mountain, where she would speak for All Tongues Lost.

 This is a story of love.
 The young woman’s love for her people.
 Her love for her ancestors.
 Her love for a young man who could be any shape and yet always chose to be kind.
 He would walk a dozen miles each morning to sit with her at the foot of Talking Mountain, and he would change into anything he could to make her laugh, and her laughter would warm him the way two cold hands can warm each other.